-ness contributes to sustainability.
+ted.
+A combination of a higher economic and a lower environmental and/or social performance might be acceptable for some decision-makers but it will not meet general approval.
+From this point of view only a company that enhances simultaneously economic, eco- and social effectiveness contributes to sustainability.
 On the other hand it presupposes that social and environmental resources are used by companies to create economic value and that companies will therefore agree to refrain from using a resource, if they are compensated for the foregone value.

 Sustainable Value Added integrates these two basic aspects.
-It only allows corporate eco- or social effectiveness to decline if these negative effects are settled by reallocating resources from other users to the company and paying them for refraining from producing environmental or social damage.5 This is done by taking into account an opportunity perspective.
-As a consequence, on the benchmark level the total amount of environperspective.
+It only allows corporate eco- or social effectiveness to decline if these negative effects are settled by reallocating resources from other users to the company and paying them for refraining from producing environmental or social damage.
+This is done by taking into account an opportunity perspective.
 As a consequence, on the benchmark level the total amount of environmental and social impact added remains constant, and there is no substitution of any forms of capital.
 Taking up the company perspective, Sustainable Value Added expresses in monetary terms whether the company has been able to create a positive extra Value Added after it has taken into account any changes in eco- and social effectiveness for every single relevant environmental or social impact.
-Thus, Sustainable Value Added represents an extra Value Added adjusted for changes in corporate eco- and social effectiveness.
-A positive Sustainable Value Added only occurs if there is a positive remainder in economic output after all changes in eco- and social effectiveness have been settled and the development during the period under observation can then be Pareto-optimal.
+A positive Sustainable Value Added only occurs if there is a positive remainder in economic output after all changes in eco- and social effectiveness have been settled.
 Thus a strong contribution to sustainability has been achieved.
-Moreover, as Sustainable Value Added is expressed in monetary units (like \in), the measure not only allows to assess whether a company has exhibited a strong contribution to sustainability.
-It also serves to express in monetary terms to which extent the company has contributed positively or negatively to sustainability.
+Moreover, as Sustainable Value Added is expressed in monetary units, it does not only allow to assess whether a company has exhibited a strong contribution to sustainability.
+It also serves to express to which extent the company has contributed positively or negatively to sustainability.
 By taking into account changes in corporate eco- and social efficiency as well as changes in corporate economic, eco- and social effectiveness the concept of Sustainable Value Added represents a measure to give a comprehensive picture of corporate contributions to sustainability.
-This includes that it also clarifies the role as well as the limits of improvements in corporate eco- and social efficiency in the context of sustainable development.

-Sustainable Value Added measures the surplus value adjusted for changes in eco- and social effectiveness and has thus been expressed in monetary terms like the \in .
+Sustainable Value Added measures the surplus value adjusted for changes in eco- and social effectiveness and has thus been expressed in monetary terms like the $\in$ .
 This reflects the change in economic output when environmental and social effectiveness are unchanged.
 However, stakeholders which pursue environmental goals like environmental pressure groups might be more interested to learn if and by how much the environmental impact is reduced when economic output and social burdens are kept constant.
 In order to meet such claims, Sustainable Value Added can also be expressed in terms of a specific environmental or social impact, i.e. in physical units.
 For this purpose the monetary Sustainable Value Added has to be divided by relevant eco- and social efficiency of the benchmark, respectively.
-If it is e.g. divided by the eco-efficiency of an impact (e.g. CO_2) it shows how many environmental impacts can be reduced while keeping the effectiveness of the economic, social and the remaining environmental dimensions constant.
-In other words, by converting Sustainable Value Added into physical units it is shown by how much a specific environmental burden caused by a company (e.g. CO_2) can be reduced by using the sustainable surplus (which is measured by monetary Sustainable Value Added) for paying other polluters for refraining from their polluting activities.
+If it is e.g. divided by the ecoefficiency of an impact (e.g. $CO_2$ ) it shows how many environmental impacts can be reduced while keeping the effectiveness of the economic, social and the remaining environmental dimensions constant.
+In other words, by converting Sustainable Value Added into physical units it is shown by how much a specific environmental burden caused by a company (e.g. $CO_2$ ) can be reduced by using the sustainable surplus (which is measured by monetary Sustainable Value Added) for paying other polluters for refraining from their polluting activities.